Esubaalew/run/README.md

 brew install --formula https://github.com/Esubaalew/run/releases/latest/download/homebrew-run.rb
 ```

-> ℹ️ This formula is published as a standalone file on each release; it isn’t part of the default Homebrew taps.
+>  This formula is published as a standalone file on each release; it isn’t part of the default Homebrew taps.
 Installing by name (`brew install homebrew-run`) will fail—always point Homebrew to the release URL above (or download the file and run `brew install ./homebrew-run.rb`).

 Once the latest release artifacts are published, Homebrew automatically selects the correct macOS binary for your CPU (Intel or Apple Silicon) based on this formula.